C Programming Puzzles & Exercises

 Wikibooks C Exercises

-The site starts out by quizzing you on their material and then moves on to questions that require the you to write a specific program.
+The site starts out by quizzing you on their material and then moves on to questions that require you to write a specific program.
 Each question contains a link to an answer so you can see whether or not you are correct.

 You can visit their C Programming Beginning Exercises page to get started.